Shoes01/crying-suns-like/NOTES.md

 # MISC NOTES
-\\many of thee departments could be a single entity performing these tasks.
+\\many of these departments could be a single entity performing these tasks.
 SIGINT is first contact mission gen
 SATCOM generates more info about the mission
 <!-- What do these departments do while they are not doing mission-specific things?
 Drills/Study? -->